AliceLinux AliceLinux's (un)official documentation and devblog

 -h print this help message

-I won’t explain details on every each options here, but I will give quick tips/tricks to use apkg
+I won’t explain the details of every option here, but I will give some quick tips/tricks to use apkg.

 # apkg -I sway